ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

  In strtup.cs i make changes as required for assignment.afterthat , I examine other files as required for assignment and i also commint it on in main. now I am done with part 1 assignment 2.

+part-2
+(Debugging)
+i start debugging and add breakpiont and and run my app and its is  working upto where i applu breakpoint afterthat it need continue click to do further process.